Leg of Springbok with Dried Fruit

 - 2 large onions, coarsely chopped

 - 1 lamb shank, cut into 5cm pieces

 - 2 cups (500 ml) water

 - 2 T (30 ml) Ina Paarman's Beef Stock Powder

 Prepare the herb butter first so it has time to firm in the freezer.
 Cream all the ingredients together and place in the freezer until firm.

 With a sharp pointed knife, cut deep slashes all over the meat on both sides.
 Remove the butter from the freezer and insert teaspoons full of flavoured butter deep into the slits.
 Rub the leg all over with Meat Spice and olive oil.
 Place the leg in a glass dish, cover with clingfilm and refrigerate overnight or for up to 2 days.
 Place the fruit to soak in the wine, cover and refrigerate overnight.

 The next day

 Adjust the oven rack to one slot below middle position.
-Preheat oven to 160°C. Chop the onions and pile up on the base of a heavy cast iron pot.
+Preheat oven to 150°C. Pile up the onions on the base of a heavy cast iron pot.
 Place the prepared leg and the lamb shank pieces on top of the onions.
 Strain the wine from the fruit and pour in on the side.
 Add the water *mixed with the Beef Stock Powder, also in on the side so as not to wash the seasoning off the meat.
 Bring everything to the boil on top of the stove, cover with a tight fitting lid and place in the oven.
 Slow roast for 3½ – 4 hours.
 Add the soaked fruit.
 Brush the meat with olive oil and roast open for the last 30 minutes to brown the meat.

 Remove the leg to a carving board and tent with foil to keep warm.
 Dish the fruit into a serving bowl.